-Meir Statman will speak at the 2017 AAII Investor Conference this fall; go to www.aaii.com/conference for more details.
+Meir Statman recently spoke at the 2017 AAII Investor Conference.
+For information on how to subscribe to recordings of the presentations, go to www.aaii.com/conferenceaudio for more details.

 Meir Statman is the Glenn Klimek Professor of Finance at Santa Clara University, Santa Clara, California, and author of the recently published “What Investors Really Want” (McGraw-Hill, 2011).
 I spoke to him recently about mental hurdles investors face when making investing decisions.